zhanrnl/cs229-project/proposal.md

 separate cluster.
 By allowing the algorithm to formulate patterns and classes for itself, we may see some quantitative similarities between genres that in the past have only been studied qualitiatively.
-Algorithmically, *k*-means seems like a good first attempt.
+Algorithmically, *k*-means seems like a good first start.
 We've also heard things about convolutional neural nets, so maybe we'll try some of those?

 If unsupervised learning is not fruitful even after we try to compare things